- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-- Fireplaces and radiators: Cause uneven heating and dryness.
-Uneven tensions often lead to cracks.
+- Fireplaces and radiators: Cause uneven warming and dryness.
+One-sided tensions often lead to cracks.

 - Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.